 Achieving Compensation Due to Distracted Driving

 While distracted driving is to blame for rising Boynton Beach pedestrian deaths, it is also important to hold drivers whose negligence has contributed to these deaths, accountable.
 Pedestrians who have been hurt, or the families of those killed, can get the legal help they need to sue for damages.
 In serious injury and death cases, the law in many states allows the device records to be used as evidence to prove the motorist was otherwise occupied when the injury or death occurred.
-If you have been injured in a pedestrian accident, or you have a family member that has been injured or died as the result of a pedestrian accident, consult a compassionate pedestrian accident attorney today.
+If you have been injured in a pedestrian accident, or you have a family member that has been injured or died as the result of a pedestrian accident, consult the pedestrian accident lawyers at Kogan & DiSalvo today.